 Students who have made less than satisfactory progress according to teacher evaluation, not registered on time, not submitted their financial aid application on time, and/or not paid any owed balance by prescribed deadlines may be placed on probation or denied financial aid funding outright.
 Funding for subsequent semesters during the year will be contingent upon the student’s ability to meet CMSS standards of good attendance, progress and practice, adherence to CMSS policies and procedures, and availability of funds.

 Financial aid awards are given as a specific dollar amount and are valid for the full academic year.
 Financial aid recipients may receive funding for private lessons on one instrument/voice, class, or ensemble.
 Families with more than one child may receive financial aid funding for up to two children.

 Notification of awards will be emailed, along with a link to accept the award via an online form.
 If financial aid is granted, the applicant must accept the financial aid award via an online form, complete the CMSS registration process online, follow up with the registration team to schedule lessons, and make a deposit in order to fully register and accept the financial aid award.

-How do I register for lessons upon acceptance?
+How do I register for lessons for the upcoming school year?

 Students who would like to reserve a preferred time slot with their instructor may register early (in the spring) and make a deposit, which is the first of ten monthly payments (calculated to include the financial aid award).
 The remainder of the tuition will be divided into 9 monthly bills dated from September 2021 to May 2022.